Understanding Lines of Credit and the Average Credit Line Limit

 How can I get a higher credit limit?

 The easiest way to increase your credit limit is to ask your lender.
 After all, your lender has the final say as to whether your limit can increase.

 You might need to prove your ability to handle a higher credit limit when you ask your lender; if you have bad credit, you’ll be less likely to receive an increase.
 Building good credit will put you in a better position to make a good case to your lender.
 Working to build credit happens over time but is well worth the effort to improve both your FICO score and your finances.

 It will likely help if you understand your credit score relative to others in your age group.
 Knowing whether you have a good or bad credit score could make it much easier for you to negotiate a credit line increase with your lender.

-Your eligibility for a line of credit depends on your credit score.
-Understanding your credit score gives you a better idea of what type of limit you can expect and when you could potentially consider asking for a limit increase.
+More important than knowing the average credit line limit, however, is understanding the factors that determine your limit, interest rate and eligibility.
+Your eligibility for a line of credit depends on your credit score and annual income.
+Understanding your financial situation gives you a better idea of what type of limit you can expect and when you might consider asking for a limit increase.

 Depending on your lender, you may be able to use your funds to meet a wide variety of needs, including credit card payoff.
 Tally’s† credit card payoff app offers a lower-interest line of credit to help you pay down higher-interest credit cards.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.